radixsh/quartz/README.md

 # Bitz?
 Quartz?
+Qubitz is an uwubot and a music bot that can upload custom emojis and help you find people by their roles.

 I began developing an uwubot named Bitz for Discord in June 2020, in discord.js because the first guides I found were in JavaScript.
 This turned out to be very misguided, because (as I realized when our AP Computer Science Principles